temimayoisme/tayoofficial/README.md

-Therefore, me, Lynn, his kindest and smartest friend, step out, and build this website for me.
+Therefore, me, Lynn, his kindest and smartest friend, step out, and build this website for him.

+You are welcome tayo.
 Enjoy.